June 27, 2025 (11mo ago) — last updated June 3, 2026 (12d ago)

 • Explore diverse short courses to build adaptability (Law of Flexibility).

-Link to /learn/continuous-learning for curated course suggestions.
+See /learn/continuous-learning for curated course suggestions and pathways4.

 7. Develop Healthy Habits and Routines